dgp1130/rules_prerender/README.md

 With this model, a user could do `ibazel run //my_site:devserver` to prerender the entire application composed from various self-contained components in a fast and incremental fashion.
-They could also just run `bazel build //my_site` to generate the application as directory and upload it to a CDN for production deployments.
-They could even make a separate `bazel run //my_site:deploy` target which performs the upload and run it from CI for easy deployments.
+They could also just run `bazel build //my_site` to generate the application as a directory and upload it to a CDN for production deployments.
+They could even make a separate `bazel run //my_site:deploy` target which performs the upload and run it from CI for easy deployments!

 ### Custom Bundling